scaleoutsystems/fedn/docs/quickstart.rst

    cd fedn
    pip install .

 It is recommended to use a virtual environment when installing FEDn.
+(See step 1.5)

 .. _package-creation: